Yet Another Genealogical Numbering System (AGNUS)

 The Ahnen numbering system was developed in the age of pen-and-paper genealogy, for persistence.
 It was important that id numbers did not change when someone was inserted or removed from a list; redrawing was a bear.
 There is of course no protection for ids when generations are inserted or removed.

 The Ahnen numbering system has what can be referred to as a primary id number and an alternate id number.
 The alternate id number only appears when a person occurs in more than one location in a list.
 In a typical Ahnenliste, this can be seen as a "same as" number and is usually located next to an individual's name.
 Alternate id numbers are caused by among ancestors due to intermarrying within families.
-Primary id numbers in an Ahnenliste grow by the power of two, so for a 50 generation list this results in ids in the hundreds of trillions.
+Primary id numbers in an Ahnenliste grow by the power of two, so for a 50 generation list (unlike what's seen in the above image), this results in ids in the hundreds of trillions.
 For those not interested in writing this out, it requires 15 digits and asks computer algorithms to perform 64 bit arithmemagic.
 The Ahnen numbering system was definitely never meant to be used for such large trees.

 Agnus makes no attempt at being persistent and therefore cannot be thought of as a direct replacement for the Ahnen numbering system.
 Agnus was developed for computer presentation where renumbering can be done on the fly.
 Agnus uses a primary id, an alternate id, and an additional secondary id.
 The generation is kept separate, and for the purposes of presentation is optional when generational information is otherwise displayed.
 Also, the primary id is composed of a family line and a generational position.
 The secondary id, is also composed of a family line and a generational position, but for the secondary id, the position is always 0, so need only ever be optionally displayed.
 Where the primary id in both systems tracks the male ancestral line, the secondary id in Agnus tracks the female ancestral line.
 Alternate ids indicate the primary id of a duplicate individual.